OPEN Leaders

 Strengthening leadership for policy engagement is one of the four strategic aims of the Oxford Policy Engagement Network (OPEN), and is key to achieving the other three:

-• Improving access for the policymaking community to the best available research evidence and expertise at Oxford, and supporting its use in decision-making;
+- Improving access for the policymaking community to the best available research evidence and expertise at Oxford, and supporting its use in decision-making;

-• Deepening our understanding of how research can inform policymaking, and developing the skills catalyse that process; and
+- Deepening our understanding of how research can inform policymaking, and developing the skills catalyse that process; and

-• Creating and developing more opportunities for engagement, including through participation in relevant networks.
+- Creating and developing more opportunities for engagement, including through participation in relevant networks.

-Meet our current OPEN Leaders
+Meet some of our past OPEN Leaders

 Naomi Waltham-Smith, Faculty of Music